Eclipse Island (Western Australia): Birds

 The island has been classified as an Important Bird Area because it has been reported as supporting over 1% of the world's breeding population of flesh-footed shearwaters (6000-8000 pairs) and great-winged petrels (10,000-15,000 pairs).
 Other birds that are found on the island include wedge-tailed shearwaters, little shearwaters, Caspian terns and Pacific gulls.

 Climate

-Greatly exposed to the westerly storm track, Eclipse Island has extraordinarily cool summers for its latitude at a little over 35 degrees south; perhaps among the coolest in the world.
-Summers closely resemble those in England, more than 15 degrees farther from the equator.
-It rains on 181 days of the year, which is equal to many climates in Scotland—more than 20 degrees poleward.
+Greatly exposed to the westerly storm track, Eclipse Island has extraordinarily cool summers for its latitude at a little over 35 degrees south, perhaps among the coolest in the world.
+Summer mean temperatures closely resemble those in London, more than 16 degrees farther from the equator.
+It rains on 181 days of the year with a large concentration in the winter months.

 The annual mean temperature of 15.7 C, is also markedly cool for its latitude; about one and a half degrees cooler than North American climates at this corresponding latitude, and more than four degrees cooler than in the Mediterranean of southern Europe.